ParzivalHack/ParzivalHack/README.md

 Hello everyone!
 - I'm Tommaso Bona, a Junior Developer and Ethical Hacker from Italy🇮🇹
-- I usually code in Shell, Python  and Golang but i also know a bit of HTML/CSS, Solidity, C++ and JavaScript🖥️
+- I usually code in Shell, Python  and Golang but i also know a bit of HTML/CSS, C++ and JavaScript🖥️
 - With that said, right now i work as a CyberSecurity Specialist at Netech srl and I have achieved important certifications in the field of CyberSecurity (like the Practical Cyber Threat Intelligence Certificate by EC-COUNCIL)👨‍💻
 - If you're interested and you want to know more about me, feel free to check my website: https://portosaurus.github.io/TommasoBona/ 🌐